ksator/netbox_automation/README.md

 This repository uses Python to:

-- configure an existing Netbox setup
+- Automation content to configure an existing Netbox server
-- get data from Netbox and generate dynamic ansible inventory
+- Automation content to generate a dynamic ansible inventory from Netbox API
-- get data from Netbox and generate yaml variables for Jinja templates
+- Automation content to  generate yaml variables for Jinja templates from Netbox API

 This repository doesnt install Netbox.
 You still need to install Netbox yourself.